Introduction

 • CDI/CFM allows the visualization of flow direction and velocity within the operator-defined color box

-• the Doppler shifts of the returning ultrasound waves within the color box are color-coded based on average velocity and direction Kinking in the Color Flow Mode (CFM) Carotid stenosis on CDI
+• Doppler shifts of the returning ultrasound waves within the color box are color-coded based on average velocity and direction Kinking in the Color Flow Mode (CFM) Carotid stenosis on CDI

 • flow is typically depicted as red when moving toward the probe and blue when moving away from the probe (specific user settings)